markmorcos1999/fisicaPlatformerGame/README.md

 4. Run the code

 Please note that this is not the final game.
 I am still working on fixing aesthetic issues and the display window issue.
+This game uses the Fisica library created by Ricard Marxer